atuls9563/image-merger/README.md

 Images can be overlaid on top of each other and repositioned.
 The function returns a Promise which resolves to a base64 data URI.
 Supports both the browser and Node.js.

-This is an updated version of `merge-images` by Luke Childs with all libraries updated and multi operating system testing.
-I also removed `xo` as this linting caused many issues and I didn't like the way it worked.
-It also now works with the newest version of canvas.
+This is an updated version of `merge-images` by Luke Childs with all libraries updated and multi operating system testing.  `xo` is removed as this linting caused many issues.

+The major update from `merge-images` is , dynamic height of canvas based on input images actual sizes, it resize the images propotionally based on max width & height passed as option

 ## Install